SimonKraatz-USDA/TriSocieties_2024_ASRS_symposium_workflows/README.md

-# 2024 American Society of Agronomy (ASA) Airborne and Satellite Remote Sensing (ASRS) community Symposium: Cycling through the Cloud(s): Precision Agriculture with Open Satellite Data and Cloud Processing
+# 2024 ASRS community Symposium *Cycling through the Cloud(s): Precision Agriculture with Open Satellite Data and Cloud Processing*

 ## Speakers and Materials: